How long is the course?

 Where will the course be?

+Do your heart belongs to gaming?
+Go to the more chili slot machine.
+Play and win!
 Our Carpentry courses are at our Brighton Aldridge Community Academy Sixth Form Centre at Falmer.
 There will also be opportunities to work off campus.
 From September 2017, students will be accommodated within our new Aldridge KSD Construction Academy, located at the BACA Falmer Campus.

 What sort of things do I study?